haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 The sample application uses Cloudant, which is a NoSQL database.
 Now, even though NoSQL databases like Cloudant and MongoDB are currently all the rage, the government and many large corporations prefer to use good old SQL.
 So, I'll give you a lil lesson on how to use ClearDB, a free MySQL database service, for your Node application.

-1. To create a ClearDB service for IBM Bluemix, simply go to the Catalog, and scroll down to the 'Data Analytics' section to find 'ClearDB for MySQL'.
-Make sure you're logged into your account and in the 'console.bluemix.net' part of IBM's website.
-Since it's a third-party application, it only shows up there.
+1. To create a ClearDB service for IBM Bluemix, simply go to the Catalog, and scroll down to the 'Data Analytics' section to find 'ClearDB for MySQL' (make sure you're logged into your account and in the 'console.bluemix.net' part of IBM's website.
+Since it's a third-party application, it only shows up there).
 2. Give your service a name (Mine was named 'ClearDB_LindaTest').
 3. Click on the first pricing plan, which is free (CB5)